mainheader

 MUSIC - Reginald Cyntje, Trombonist and bandleader

-BIO - REVIEWS - VIDEOS
+BIO - REVIEWS - ARTICLES - VIDEOS

 Reginald is from the island of Dominica, began his musical career at age 12, at that time he chose the trombone as his tool of expression with the goal of becoming a great trombone player.